Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: Experiments

 \subsection{Complexity and speed evaluation}

-The proposed models' parameters, FLOPs (floating point of operations), and inference time are evaluated on a Nvidia Titan XP and a Jetson Xavier, and are compared with Monodepth2~\cite{9} and R-MSFM~\cite{10}.
+The proposed models' parameters, FLOPs (floating point of operations), and inference time are evaluated on an NVIDIA TITAN Xp and a Jetson Xavier and are compared with Monodepth2~\cite{9}, R-MSFM~\cite{10}, and MonoViT-tiny~\cite{46}.
 Table~\ref{exp:complexity} shows that the proposed design has a good balance between model size and speed.
-Notice that our Lite-Mono-tiny outperforms Monodepth2 both in speed and accuracy (Table~\ref{exp:full}).
-Although R-MSFM~\cite{10} is a lightweight model, it is the slowest.
-Our models also infer fast on the Jetson Xavier, which makes it possible to deploy them on edge devices.
+Notice that Lite-Mono-tiny outperforms Monodepth2 both in speed and accuracy (Table~\ref{exp:full}).
+Although R-MSFM~\cite{10} is a lightweight model it is slow.
+The latest MonoViT-tiny~\cite{46} runs the slowest due to its parallel blocks and multiple layers of self-attention.
+Our models also infer quickly on the Jetson Xavier, which allows them to be used on edge devices.